 • YSC: Potomac Service Center – 11 months on average

-How Accurate is the USCIS Processing Times?
+How Accurate are the USCIS Processing Times?

-However, in recent years USCIS has received some criticism about its estimation of processing times.
+However, in recent years, USCIS has received some criticism about its estimation of processing times.
 Generally, people are not convinced that the estimated times that are shown are accurate, with many applications taking much longer.
 This is usually the case with problematic applications or applications that are submitted during the busy season.

 VisaNation Immigration Law Success Stories Graphic